 We aim to get a higher level of confidence in someone’s identity if your service is at high risk of identity-related crime.
 Our confidence in a person’s identity can increase over time if we do extra checks or collect more evidence.

-Yoti focuses on levels Low and Medium as these are the profiles that most organisations ask for; however, we are happy to support organisations looking for High confidence
+At Yoti, we focus primarily on low and medium confidence levels, as these are the profiles that most organisations ask for.
+However, we’re also happy to support organisations looking for high confidence.

 1) Low confidence in the person’s identity